 The deep litter method has a few valuable benefits:

 Chicken manure is too “hot” to use on gardens alone, unless it is aged and composted.
 By using the deep litter method throughout the winter, the manure is aged and breaks down with the bedding.
 In the spring it is almost ready to add to your garden soil.
 You can just do a quick hot composting and have it ready to go.

 Keep in mind, that a good ratio of browns to greens in compost is 30:1.
 If you’ve had the deep litter in with your chickens for about 6 months (as recommended), you should have about that.
 So it should be a fabulous base to start your own compost.

 The deep litter method is the “lazy way” of raising chickens.
 You only have to clean out the coop once in the spring, and maybe once in the fall.
 About once a week, I use a pitchfork or a rake and turn over the litter.

 If it smells at all or is too wet, I add more litter.
 The best bedding is pine shavings.
 I buy a bag of pine shavings from Tractor Supply Company about every two weeks.
 It’s only about $5/bag, so it is very economical.
 As a side note, cedar shavings should not be used, as it can be harmful to the chickens’ respiratory system.

 I’m not an expert yet, so I’d like to share a great article on the deep litter method.
 You can check it out here.
 It goes really in-depth on the subject, with case studies on how it even makes your chickens healthier.
-He also talks about using hydrated lime with the bedding for moisture control.
-Hydrated lime has other uses as well – check out “water glassing” as a way of preserving eggs.
+He also talks about mixing hydrated lime into the bedding for moisture control.

 If you’re just starting on your backyard chicken journey, you might want to check out our e-book, Chickens For Newbies.
 It has all the information you need to start raising happy, healthy chickens!